 Facebook advertising is different.
 It’s easy enough to determine the direct results of your campaign with metrics like views, clicks, and reach, but you can also get more in-depth with numbers like:

 If you’ve never experimented with Facebook ads before, don’t get too hung up on the metrics.
 Just know that as you learn and develop your ability to understand your advertising campaigns, Facebook will readily supply you with information that helps you analyze and adjust your campaigns as time goes on.

-And if you’re already sold on Facebook advertising but don’t want to invest the time and energy required to learn how to succeed, you can always hire a super-smart inbound marketing agency to do the work for you…I’ll let you know if I think of one.
+And if you’re already sold on Facebook advertising but don’t want to invest the time and energy required to learn how to succeed, you can always hire a super-smart inbound marketing agency to do the work for you.